 - Box of Broadcasts – QMUL subscribes to this service which provides access to recordings from over 60 free-to-air TV and radio channels

-Currently our training is focussed on those who need to record videos at home.
+We run regular sessions on various aspects of video.
+You will find these on our online booking system.
+Currently our training is focused on those who need to record videos at home.

 If you are interested in training in other aspects of video use, get in touch on email@example.com.

 The following services are available to all staff –

 - Q-Review enabled rooms – to record your classroom activities

 - Q-Review Personal Capture – to record supplementary teaching materials that can go with the lecture recordings.

 - Off-Air recordings – ERA Licence allows QMUL staff to use off-air recordings for teaching purposes

 - QMplus Media – allow users to upload and stream videos via QMplus or via a web interface easily and it also supports mobile devices.